-Created a Food Systems Advisory Council to develop recommendations that promote local food economies.
-The recommendations may include an examination of local and regional efforts to develop local food economies by identifying regulatory and policy barriers and strengthening local infrastructure and entrepreneurial efforts, the potential effects of local food economies on economic development in Colorado or other food access and economic topics.
+SB 106 (2010) created a Food Systems Advisory Council to develop recommendations that promote local food economies.
+The recommendations may include an examination of local and regional efforts to develop local food economies by identifying regulatory and policy barriers and strengthening local infrastructure and entrepreneurial efforts, and to determine the potential effects of local food economies on economic development in Colorado or other food access and economic topics.

 District of Columbia